 In addition to their four pairs of legs, arachnids also have two additional pairs of apendages that they use for a variety of purposes such as feeding, defense, locomotion, reproduction or sensory perception.
 These pairs of appendages include the chelicerae and the pedipalps.

 Most species of arachnids are terrestrial although some groups (especially ticks and mites) live in aquatic freshwater or marine environments.
 Arachnids have numerous adaptations for a terrestrial lifestyle.
 Their respiratory system is advanced although it varies among the different arachnid groups.
 Generally, it consists of tracheae, book lung and vascular lamellae that enable efficient gas exchange.
 Arachnids reproduce via internal fertilzation (another adaptation to life on land) and have very efficient excretory systems that enable them to conserve water.

-- Araneaa (true spiders) - There are about 40,000 species of true spiders, making this the most species-rich of all arachnid groups.
+- True spiders (Araneae) - There are about 40,000 species of true spiders alive today, making the Araneae the most species-rich of all arachnid groups.
 Spiders are known for their ability to produce silk from spinneret glands located at the base of their abdomen.

-- Opiliones (harvestmen or daddy-long-legs) - There are about 6,300 species of harvestmen (also known as daddy-long-legs).
+- Harvestmen or daddy-long-legs (Opiliones) - There are about 6,300 species of harvestmen (also known as daddy-long-legs) alive today.
 Members of this group have very long legs and their abdomen and cephalothorax are almost completely fused.

-- Acarina (ticks and mites) - There are about 30,000 species of ticks and mites.
+- Ticks and mites (Acarina) - There are about 30,000 species of ticks and mites alive today.
 Most members of this group are very small, although a few species can grow to as much as 20mm in length.

-- Scorpiones (scorpions) - There are about 2000 species of scorpions. members of this group are easily recognized by their segmented tail that bears a venom-filled telson (sting) at the end.
+- Scorpions (Scorpiones) - There are about 2000 species of scorpions alive today.
+Members of this group are easily recognized by their segmented tail that bears a venom-filled telson (sting) at the end.